BongOwethu/100daysOfCode/README.md

 [✍️ Introduction: I am an aspiring CLoud Engineer that is learning on the go, with people.]

-[✍️ Tell us why you started this challenge::I started the challenge because I am completely new to coding and I want to master writing effecient code]
+[✍️ Tell us why you started this challenge: I started the challenge because I am completely new to coding and I want to master writing effecient code]

 [✍️ Tell us where you want to be at the end of the challenge: I want to be able to apply what I have learnt to build, maintain and write code in preparation for the work environment and coding interviews for the year 2023]